The pressure on guys to sleep around

 Cheating is encouraged among my friends

-At university, I gained a lot of popularity and social status by being one of the lads who slept around.
+At university, I gained a lot of popularity and social status by being one of the lads who was known for sleeping around.
 To the point that other guys would want to hang out with me because I’d either invite girls or pick up girls on nights out.
 This was not because I was fucking cool or anything, it was because I was ballsier than other guys.
 I felt like if I didn’t offer that, then they’d probably never want to hang out.

 When we met up as a group of guys, things were said and jokes were made that sounded bad taken out of context, but to us it was just laddish banter.
 It was hard to say to friends, don’t refer to her as a ‘wench’ mate, she’s a human being.
 It would go against the whole flow of the conversation, and they’d be like ‘who do you think you are?’